Close

 He is Director of the TB Modelling and Analysis Consortium (TB MAC) and co-leads the LSHTM TB Modelling Group with Rein Houben.

 Richard was awarded a BSc in Physics from Durham University and an MSc in Medical Demography from LSHTM.
-He was awarded a PhD in Infectious Disease Modelling in 2006, led the establishment of the LSHTM’s Centre for the Mathematical Modelling of Infectious Diseases in 2007.
+He was awarded a PhD in Infectious Disease Modelling in 2006, and led the establishment of the LSHTM’s Centre for the Mathematical Modelling of Infectious Diseases in 2007.
 He was awarded a Methodology Research Fellowship from the UK Medical Research Council in 2009 and the Director's Award for Outstanding Contribution to Research in 2020.
-Richard was co-head of the Department of Infectious Disease Epidemiology with Katherine Fielding (2018-2021).
+Richard was co-head of the Department of Infectious Disease Epidemiology with Katherine Fielding between 2018-and 2021.

 Affiliations